dominic-source/simple_shell/README.md

 The program is ready to receive a new command
 To exit: press Ctrl-D or enter "exit" (with or without a status) Works also in non interactive mode

+Invocation
+Usage: hsh [filename]

+To invoke hsh, compile all .c files in the repository and run the resulting executable.

+hsh can be invoked both interactively and non-interactively.
+If hsh is invoked with standard input not connected to a terminal, it reads and executes received commands in order.